-You can set Machine Zero two ways: by jogging the tool to the corner of the machine tool envelope, or using the Seek Home button on the Home Control Panel.
-In this tutorial we will jog to a point and define it as Machine Zero.
+In general you can set Machine Zero two ways: manually by jogging the tool to the corner of the machine tool envelope and choosing Zero All from the machine coordinates Set button, or by using the Seek Home button on the Home Control Panel.
+In this tutorial we will jog to a point and manually define it as Machine Zero.
+(To use the Seek Home button, your machine must have homing switches installed.)